Albinism: Consequences

 Melanin has several functions in most mammals and other animals; these are disrupted by albinism.

 Abnormal eye development and appearance

 Melanin functions in the normal development of various parts of the eye, including the iris, retina, eye muscles, and optic nerve.
-The absence of melanin results in abnormal development of eyes and leads to problems with focusing, and depth perception.
+The absence of melanin results in abnormal development of the eyes and can result in problems with light sensitivity (photophobia), refraction (astigmatism/myopia/hyperopia), and light entry (iris transillumination).
 The eyes of albino animals appear red because the colour of the red blood cells in the retina can be seen through the iris, which has no pigment to obscure this.
 Some albino animals may have pale-blue eyes due to other colour generating processes.
 Albino vertebrates exposed to intense light typically lose photoreceptors due to apoptosis.

-A true albino squirrel.
+A true albino white squirrel.
 Note the reddish-pink eyes.